binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 </details>

 Note:
-> * Users are automatically added when programmtically signed in with the [single-sign-on API](../developer-guide/#single-sign-on).
+> * Users are automatically added when programmatically signed in with the [single-sign-on API](../developer-guide/#single-sign-on).
-> * Bulk adding, deleting, enabling or disabling more than one user at a time can be achieved programmtically by calling the [User Management API](../developer-guide/#user-management).
+> * Bulk adding, deleting, enabling or disabling more than one user at a time can be achieved programmatically by calling the [User Management API](../developer-guide/#user-management).